akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/basic-directives/extractActorSystem.md

 ## Description

-Extracts the `ActorSystem` from the `RequestContext`, which can be useful when the external API in your route needs one.
+Extracts the @unidoc[ActorSystem] from the @unidoc[RequestContext], which can be useful when the external API in your route needs one.

 @@@ warning